phanbu/gamboge/README.md

 ```

 ## In the Village
 You go into the long grass.
 Eventually, you hear a rustling.
 You have to catch a PocketMonster.

 You need to have a PocketBall, so you need to go to the shop to buy one.
 To buy one, you need a coin.
 You can get a coin by talking to Bert in his tent.

 ```
-Bert:   You are going to challenge Simon?!?
+Bert:   Are you going to challenge Simon?!?
 Take this coin
         so that you can start your adventure.
 ```